turingschool/lesson_plans/ruby_02-web_applications_with_ruby/intro_to_project_management.markdown

 - Let the stories drive development, even copy and paste the story into the tests
 - Do not create migrations before you have a story written. __Why not create all "necessary" migrations right up front?__

-Check out [this awesome checklist](https://gist.github.com/erinnachen/1f802734671d9db5c452) from Erinna Chen - a 1511 student.
+Check out [this awesome git workflow checklist](https://gist.github.com/erinnachen/1f802734671d9db5c452) from Erinna Chen - a 1511 student.
 This gist gets a little specific to Rails, but we can easily translate those steps for Sinatra.

 Practice this